dtikhonov/apack/README.md

 considerations make encoding using the dynamic table infeasible or less preferable, we use the static and explicit communication but ultimiately allow an implementation to make its own calls.

-## Basic Algorithm

-_We assume knownledge of HPACK here._

-In the following we are mostly concerned with name-value pairs that either change the dynamic shared state or references the dynamic shared state.

 ### Streams